- Sesame seeds can make a great, nutritious snack for your pup ✅

 - They help improve skin and coat health.
 Sesame seeds are a good source of zinc, which is essential for healthy skin and fur.

-- They can help regulate blood sugar levels thanks to their magnesium content.
+- They can help regulate blood sugar levels in diabetic people, and probably dogs too.

 - The seeds contain high amounts of fiber, so they help keep the digestive system healthy and ease constipation.